ElangoSubramani/AWS_Website_Hosting/README.md

 ### 1. Sign up for a AWS account you will get 5GB free Tire AWS Accout for one Year
 <h4>Checkout my website:</h4> http://elangoportfolio.s3-website-ap-southeast-2.amazonaws.com/

-1. Search AWS S3 IN THE SEARCH BAR
+1. Search AWS S3 in the search bar

 ![Alt text](image.png)